Afraid of Labor: Strategies for working through the fear

 The reason acceptance matters so much is because regardless of how much training you’ve done and how much confidence you’ve built, there will always be unknowns.
 Before labor, fears will likely still creep in through “what if” thoughts, and during labor, you might face things you’ve not considered, trained for, or that are legitimately frightening.
 Acceptance fills in the gaps that training and confidence can’t cover.

 Building your acceptance muscles, like everything else, takes practice.
-Many find imagery, meditation, or yoga an effective way to help build this skill.
+Many find imagery, meditation, or yoga effective ways to help build this skill.
 Imagery can look like the raging river description I used above.
 You can practice imagining yourself safely perched on a sturdy bridge, perhaps surrounded by loved ones, while a river thrashes below you.
 You aren’t denying the river exists.
 You aren’t making light of it or trying to redirect its flow.
 That would be futile.
 You acknowledge it’s mighty power, but you know that the river can’t consume you.
 You can breathe and relax right where you are.
 Meditation is similar, but instead of actively using imagery, you simply sit with whatever thoughts arise.
 In a meditation practice, we don’t try to erase or change thoughts, we neutrally observe them.
 We become the audience and our thoughts become the movie.
 Whatever arises, we just breathe our next breath and let it be.
 I recommend taking a few quiet minutes each day to work with one of these acceptance-building practices.
 It can help in labor and in life!

 All of these pieces taken together—training, confidence, and acceptance—can help you make inroads in tackling your fear of labor.
 You may find one tool to be more effective than another, or maybe something else entirely works best for you.
 But remember, it’s unlikely you’ll get rid of fear completely.
 You can work towards it feeling manageable instead of debilitating, but there will likely be remnants no matter what.
 You’re only human and birth will likely be the biggest event of your life!
 Whatever you are feeling is okay and not wrong.
 Please know that none of this is a moral imperative.
 You can navigate labor any way you want.
 It’s not “better” to be less fearful of labor and you haven’t failed at anything if none of this works for you.
 Everyone is different and no one should be measured by someone else’s goals.